With The Tiger With The Tiger Australian Edition

 Synopsis

 With The Tiger is a contemporary re-writing of Somerset Maugham’s novel The Razor’s Edge.
-It is a social history of the 1980’s and 90’s, and a story of one Westerner’s search for meaning in India.
-Set against the backdrop of the Great Depression, The Razor’s Edge, a novel published in 1942, is said to have begun the craze for ‘Spiritual India’.
+Set against the backdrop of the Great Depression, The Razor’s Edge, a novel published in 1942, is said to have begun the craze for “Spiritual India”.

 Published

-Published by ARCADIA, an imprint of Australian Scholarly Publishing Pty Ltd., in association with Press On.
+Published by ARCADIA, an imprint of Australian Scholarly Publishing Pty Ltd., in association with Press On in 2010.

 ISBN